Tested by Vincent Wesley CoueyApril 2026 · 12 min read

 1. Go to claude.ai in any modern browser (Chrome, Firefox, Safari, Edge)

-2. Click “Sign up” — you can use a Google account, Apple ID, or email address
+2. Click “Sign up”, you can use a Google account, Apple ID, or email address

 3. Verify your email if signing up with email (one-click link)

-4. Start chatting — no credit card, no phone number, no waitlist
+4. Start chatting, no credit card, no phone number, no waitlist

 Claude is also available as a mobile app on iOS and Android.
-The free tier works identically on mobile — same models, same limits, same features.
+The free tier works identically on mobile, same models, same limits, same features.
 Your conversations sync across devices.

 There’s no waitlist in 2026.
 The waitlist era ended in mid-2024.
 You get immediate access the moment you verify your account.
+Anthropic’s own product pages and developer docs confirm the consumer plans and the underlying models if you want to cross-check before signing up.

 Regional availability